thevoicecompany/gazelle-train/readme.md

 # Gazelle Trainer

-This is an open source trainer for the Gazelle Joint Speech Language Model made by [@hingeloss](https://github.com/stillmatic).
+This is an open source trainer for Gazelle: A Joint Speech Language Model which was made by [@hingeloss](https://github.com/stillmatic).

 We walk through our own trainer and some data collation steps here.